mikemccracken/hs/README.md

 You can pass args to 'hr', they'll be sent as args to your script.

 *Note* that these aren't really full scripts, they're *snips*, so they're run in the same shell that you start from.
 They're run with `. $fn "$@"`.
 So if you `exit` in the snip, you will exit your shell when you `hr` that snip.
-But it saves you from needing to think of all the args.
-They're just little snips!

 ### hr run notes